AdomasGaldikas/Getting-and-Cleaning-Data-Course-Project/README.md

----
-title: Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project Read Me
-output: github_document
----

 ## Intro
 This repo is the assigment from the "Getting and Cleaning Data" course from Coursera.